 Parents can choose to accept the offer of admission into Reception for part-time rather than full-time attendance until the child is of compulsory school age.
-It is for the school to decide what the part-time offer is and it is for the parent to decide whether to accept that part-time offer, for attendance to be full-time or for the offer of a place to be declined.
-Details of our part-time offer are available from the school office or on the school website.
+It is for the school to decide what the part-time offer is and it is for the

-&lt;sup>15 Requests for delayed admission will not be considered where a child has attended in a school Reception class for more than a half-term.
+&lt;sup>16 Requests for delayed admission will not be considered where a child has attended in a school Reception class for more than a half-term.
 This allows time for parents who are unsure about a child's readiness for school to try Reception.
 After half a term in school, we consider that a parent has taken up the child's offer of admission into school and we would not agree to delayed admission.